-After cooperatives determine their earnings each year and assess the need for capital, the board of directors can distribute a portion of earnings in the form of patronage distributions.
+After cooperatives determine their earnings each year and assess the need for capital, the board of directors determines the amount of its earnings that can be distributed in the form of a patronage distribution.

 Patronage Distributions

 A patronage distribution is distributed from a cooperative to a member based on the amount of business done with the member.
 Patronage distributions can either be in the form of cash, or equity representing an allocation of surplus.